paketo-buildpacks/paketo-website/content/docs/howto/php.md

 #### Provide `nginx` specific configuration
 To provide your own NGINX configuration, place configuration files in your application source directory under `<app-directory>/.nginx.conf.d/`.
-Server-specific configuration should be inside a file named  `*-server.conf`, and HTTP configuration should be inside a file with the naming structure `*-http.conf`.
-This is helpful in the event that you want to set custom settings that are not configurable via environment variables in the PHP Nginx buildpack.
-Check out [Nginx documentation][external/nginx-conf-docs] for what settings can be applied to server and HTTP blocks.
+Server-specific configuration should be inside a file whose name ends with `-server.conf` (e.g. `prod-server.conf`), and HTTP configuration should be inside a file whose name ends with `-http.conf` (e.g. `prod-http.conf`).
+This is helpful in the event that you want to set custom settings that are not configurable via environment variables in the PHP NGINX buildpack.
+Check out [NGINX documentation][external/nginx-conf-docs] for what settings can be applied to server and HTTP blocks.

 ### Configure FPM settings
 The PHP buildpack includes support for the [PHP FastCGI Process Manager][external/fpm] (FPM) when used in conjunction with a web server.
 In this case, the [PHP FPM buildpack][bp/fpm] will generate FPM configuration for you to work with the web server of choice.
-On top of setting up FPM configuration, the buildpack will consider configuration from user provided sources (see `Override Default FPM Configuration` section below)
+The buildpack will also consider configuration from user provided sources (see [Override Default FPM Configuration]({{< ref "docs/howto/php#override-default-fpm-configuration" >}})).

 Check out the [PHP Reference documentation]({{< ref "docs/reference/php-reference" >}}) for an enumeration of the defaults set for